FSU-COP4610-F23/shell-interface/README.md

 - **Extra Credit 3**: [Extra Credit Option]

 ## Considerations
-We did not test for every possible bug and for some of the testing we assumed that things are correct because of the TA saying it looks good.
-We love you TA's 💓
+We did not test for every possible bug and for some of the testing, we assumed that things are correct because of the TA saying it looks good.
+Another thing is we are mostly seniors so we are taking high level courses that require a lot of time.
+We also had personal issues that took time away from being able to work on the project as much.

+### We love you TA's for your office hours and time💓

 </div>